Designer023/development-guidelines/01_css.md

 ###BEM
 [http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

 A block consist of elements such as headers, search bars, primary navigation, widgets, list panels etc. Basically anything that can be a stand alone item.
-The block should be named something sensible and relevant but not a stupidly long name like .this-is-the-block-where-the-results-sit-in. try something like .events-list assuming there is no other event list blocks.
+The block should be named something sensible and relevant but not a stupidly long name like .this-is-the-block-where-the-results-sit-in.
+Try something like .events-list assuming there is no other event list blocks.
 If there is then make it a little more specific so there is no name clash!

 The elements within the block should all be prefixed with the block name followed by a double underscore and any html selectors are nested in the css if they are not explicitly named.